 @click.command()

-"""Load, validate, and execute a geospatial batch pipeline."""
+"""Load, validate, and execute a geospatial batch pipeline from a YAML config."""

-# Apply CLI overrides into the raw dict before validation
+# ① Merge CLI overrides into raw dict BEFORE constructing the model.

 if threads is not None: